 There’s more to the story of Gen Z and religion.

-Our data show that the popular narrative about Gen Z dismissing religion doesn’t add up.
-Thanks to a generous grant from Lilly Endowment Inc., we’re going to discover the spaces across religious and spiritual traditions where youth and young adults are flourishing and flocking.
-Through on-site visits, national surveys, and careful listening—we’ll create and share new blueprints to help you care for young people, better.
-Read the full press release here.
+Our data showed that the popular narrative about Gen Z dismissing religion didn’t add up.
+Thanks to a generous grant from Lilly Endowment Inc., we set out to discover the spaces across religious and spiritual traditions where youth and young adults were flourishing and flocking.
+Through on-site visits, national surveys, and careful listening, we created and shared new blueprints to help you care for young people better.

 Is Gen Z rejecting religion?
 Flourishing in their beliefs?
 Or something in between?